scott-lydon/ParkMyWheels/README.md

 - File structure: If functionA contains both functionB, and functionC, the convention will be: FunctionA.swift, followed by a folder: FunctionA, with contents FunctionB.swift, and FunctionC.swift.

-- As a general rule I attempt to have all individual functions and blocks of code shorter than 15 lines each.
+- As a general rule individual functions and blocks are shorter than 15 lines.

 # Cautions